3D Hard Surface Vs Organic Modeling (Differences)

-All models cannot be subjected to re-topologizing and sculpting.
-This flexibility level can be enjoyed in voxel-based software only like Sculptris and 3D-Coat.
+All models cannot be subjected to re-topologizing and hard surface sculpting.
+This flexibility level can be enjoyed only in voxel-based software like Sculptris and 3D-Coat.
 You can leverage the potential of other tools to cater to specific requirements.
-However, with Sculptris and 3D Coat hard surface tools, triangles can be added and models can be sculpted to required volume.
+However, with Sculptris and 3D Coat hard surface tools, triangles can be added, and models can be sculpted to the required volume.
 Voxel-based modeling tools are considered best for creation of complex shapes and 3D forms as you are not required to focus on edge flow and model’s topology.
 You can re-topologize the result for animating the model further.
 By learning voxel-based software tools, you can enhance your skill repertoire further.

 Tips and Tricks for Hard Surface Modeling

 If you aspire to become a hard surface modeler, you should add diversity to your skill portfolio.
 Some assume that hard surfaces are models with clean meshes, hard edges, smaller curves and tight topology.
 Some interpret hard surfaces as representation of any humanmade construction in 3D.
 Others take hard surfaces as rigid models which are static and would never be animated.
 Many objects can be created using hard surfaces such as cars, robots, weapons, building parts etc. You can also excel in hard surface 3D modeling by following certain proven tips as discussed below.